kashine6/TZB-Board-For-ERCF/README.md

+Use the following command to check the CAN UUID.
+> [!TIP]
-Use the following command to check the CAN UUID. **[You may need to quickly double-press the reset button to enter the bootloader]**
+> You may need to quickly double-press the reset button to enter the bootloader.

 ```bash
 ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0